quickchat-wa/quickchat-wa.github.io/README.md

 - Has a polished, mobile-friendly UI
 - Doesn't require installing anything extra or saving contacts

----

 ## 🌐 Try It Now

 👉 [Open Quick Chat](https://quickchat-wa.github.io)

----

-## 🙋‍♂️ Who’s It For?

-- Freelancers, professionals, and business owners
-- Anyone tired of saving one-time contacts
-- You, if you value speed and simplicity

----

-## 🧼 Privacy & Simplicity

-No sign-ins.
-No tracking.
-Just a clean interface to start WhatsApp chats faster.

----